runjerry/HyperDeepRL/README.md

 ==================

 Modularized implementation of popular deep RL algorithms by PyTorch.
 Easy switch between toy tasks and challenging games.
-Framework implemented by ShongTang, modified by me for use in implicit ensmeble experiments.
+Framework implemented by ShangTong, modified by me for use in implicit ensmeble experiments.

 Implemented algorithms: